Scientific: Syagrus romanzoffiana (formerly S. romanzoffianum, Arecastrum romanzoffianum or Cocus plumosa)

 12, 13, 15-17, 19-24

-USDA 9 - 11
+USDA 9 (may struggle)-11

 Landscape Use: Focal point, strong accent, vertical statement, tropical effect, good around water, bad in the dry desert air.

-Seasonal color: None
+Seasonal Color: None

 Temperature:

-Hardy to 25oF, killed at about 16oF
+Hardy to 25oF, killed at about 16oF.

 Soil: Avoid rocky alkaline soils (hard to do in Phoenix) because of severe iron chlorosis problems.
-Queen palms in Phoenix need a regular nutritional program that includes supplemental micronutrient (Fe, Zn, and Mn) and magnesium (Epsom salts) fertilizers.
+Queen palms in Phoenix need a regular nutritional program that includes supplemental micronutrients (Fe, Zn, and Mn) and magnesium (Epsom salts) fertilizers.

 Watering: Regular

-Pruning: Removal of old fronds
+Pruning: Removal of old fronds.

 Propagation: Seed

-Disease and pests: Mites, phytophthora root rot, ganoderma butt rot (enters through lower trunk wounds, no control), rarely palm leaf skeletonizer and scale
+Disease and Pests: Mites, phytophthora root rot, ganoderma butt rot (enters through lower trunk wounds, no control), rarely palm leaf skeletonizer and scale.